-- a.
-A site wide surface water management strategy is required in accordance with Policy DM4; - b.
-Ecological surveys will be required prior to any vegetation clearance, in particular for plants, reptiles, bats, badgers and breeding birds, and mitigation where appropriate.
-A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - c.
-Consideration should be given to the likely impact of vegetation clearance upon hedgehogs and new development should retain as much of the existing habitat as possible through integrating it within a landscaping scheme, in particular the hedgerows along the boundaries;
+- a) a site wide Surface Water Management Strategy is required in accordance with Policy DM4; - ecological surveys will be required prior to any vegetation clearance, in particular for plants, reptiles, bats, badgers and breeding birds, and mitigation where appropriate.
+A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8;

-- d.
-Bridleway 12 is recorded along the site's western edge; bridleway links are required at the route's northern end to a) connect to the urban footpath leading to Morgan Drive; and b) eastwards to link to Bramford Lane; - e.
-Design and layout of the scheme will need to consider the implications of the adjacent railway line and A14 including potential noise in accordance with Policy DM18; - f.
-An archaeological assessment is required and any necessary mitigation measures in accordance with Policy DM14; - g.
-A contamination assessment is required and appropriate mitigation to address any contamination identified in accordance with Policy DM18; - h.
-A transport assessment and travel plan will be required in accordance with Policies DM21 and DM22; and - i.
-A site wide surface water management strategy is required in accordance with Policy DM4.
+- c) consideration should be given to the likely impact of vegetation clearance upon hedgehogs and new development should retain as much of the existing habitat as possible through integrating it within a landscaping scheme, in particular the hedgerows along the boundaries; - d) Bridleway 12 is recorded along the site's western edge; bridleway links are required at the route's northern end to a) connect to the urban footpath leading to Morgan Drive, and b) eastwards to link to Bramford Lane; - design and layout of the scheme will need to consider the implications of the adjacent railway line and A14 including potential noise in accordance with Policy DM18; - f) an Archaeological Assessment is required and any necessary mitigation measures in accordance with Policy DM14; - g) a Contaminated Land Assessment is required and appropriate mitigation to address any contamination identified in accordance with Policy DM18; and - h) a Transport Assessment and Travel Plan will be required in accordance with Policies DM21 and DM22.

-Any proposal will be expected to comply with the development management policies contained in the Core Strategy DPD.
-Applicants should demonstrate how they have taken account of the guidance for the Gipping and Orwell Valley Ipswich Urban Characterisation Study SPD.
+Any proposal will be expected to comply with the development management policies contained in the Core Strategy and Policies DPD Review.
+Applicants should demonstrate how they have taken account of the guidance for the Valley Character Area Ipswich Urban Character Study SPD.